EECS3311F24/project-bargainbox/doc/sprint2/sprint2.md

 *Each member of the team was assigned with specific tasks.
 Apart from their personal assignments, everyone stepped in to help each other in overcoming any issues.
 Here's a list of the tasks that each member completed-*

 1. Arjun Grewal
+   - Create Listing
-   - Create Listing, Add Picture to Listing, View All Posts on Homepage, and Search Functionality To View Specific Posts (By Title and/or Location)
+   - Add Picture to Listing
+   - View All Posts on Homepage
+   - Search Functionality To View Specific Posts (By Title and/or Location)

 2. Annie Jhamb
+   - Edit Listing
-   - Edit Listing, Delete Listing, SR2.md
+   - Delete Listing,
+   - SR2.md
+   - System Arcitecture Diagram

 3. Jasmin Slootweg
    - View Listings
    - HTML Styling

 4. Michael Favret
+   - Delete profile
+   - Add profile picture
-   - Delete profile, Add profile picture, and Update profile picture
+   - Update profile picture

 5. Quoc Trong Dao
    - View a Listing in Detail